DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2/poster-presentation.md

 Your poster will primarily serve as a visual aid as you present your work.
 It **must** contain:

 - A prominent, informative title, that immediately tells the viewer what the project is about.
 (This should be the same as the title of your paper; if you haven't thought about what this will be, now is as good of a time as any.)
-- **The names, emails, and institutional affiliation for all group members, including your mentor, directly underneath the title of your poster.
-Your mentor's name should always appear last.**
+- **The names and emails for all group members, including your mentor, directly underneath the title of your poster.
+Your mentor's name should always appear last.
+See more in [Branding](#branding).**
 - One section for each section of your report, in which the key points are summarized as **short bullet points** and in **tables and graphs** where possible.
     - You can include an acknowledgements section, but it shouldn't be longer than two sentences.
     - Only include the references that are directly relevant for the material on the poster (should only be 2-3 max); don't include your entire bibliography.